 How to Make Carrot Muffins

-1. Combine ingredients.
-Wet in one bowl, dry in another (per full recipe below).
+1. Combine Ingredients: Wet in one bowl, dry in another (full recipe below).

-• Be sure to measure the flour by spooning flour into the measuring cup (not scooping it with the measuring cup).
+• Be sure to measure the flour by spooning flour into the measuring cup.

-• Combine wet & dry ingredients just until mixed, the batter should be a bit lumpy.
+• Combine wet & dry ingredients just until mixed to keep the muffins light and moist.
+The batter should be a bit lumpy.

-• Ovens can vary, check the muffins a bit early to see if they’re done so they don’t overcook.
-If a toothpick comes out clean, they’re ready.
+• Ovens can vary, so check the muffins a bit early to see if they’re done.
+If a toothpick inserted in the center comes out clean, they’re ready.

 close up of Carrot Muffins in a muffin tin